upasnarayan/cool-compiler/README.md

 cool-compiler
 =============

-Complete compiler in C++ for the COOL programming language.
+Compiler in C++ for the COOL programming language.
 Done as part of Stanford CS143 Compilers MOOC.
+Finished the lexer and parser components of the project.